-This summary report is a compilation of surveys distributed to: Administration Faculty Staff Students Board Members Parents Other: Other Methods used to determine Other Methods used to determine assessment ratings: Report Completed By: Date: Committee: List the significant strengths in t the area of Governa i nce and Leadership: • List the significant areas of impi rovement in the area of Governance and Leadership: • Please list new items not indicated on the original list of standards. •
+This summary report is a c ompilation of surveys distributed to: : Administration Faculty Staff Students Board Members Parents Other: Other Methods used to determine assessment ratings: Report Completed By: Date 9: Committee: List the significant strength s in the area of Governan ce and Leadership: List the significant areas of improvement in the area of Governance and Lead lership: Please list new items not inc dicated on the original list o of standards.

-The Standard: The school uses a collaborative process to develop and implement a written strategic or long-range plan to improve its educational program and services.
+The Standard: The school uses a collaborative process to develop and implement a written strategic or long- range plan to improve its educational program and services.
 Plans are aligned with the school's philosophy/mission and its operational plans, and are focused on continuous improvement of student performance, staff professional and organizational growth.
 Outreach services are provided to critical stakeholders.
 The school has in places strategies, services, partnerships, marketing plans, etc. to ensure the viability of the school.